Letter from the Chair

 Margit Tavits

-William Taussig Professor
+Dr. William Taussig Professor of Arts and Sciences

 Chair, Department of Political Science